 - A detailed description of data processing activities, including the type of data you collect and the purpose.
 Also, you need to reveal the parties with whom the data is shared.

 - Detailed information on the data protection procedures and policies your organization has in place.

 - Proof of compliance with the NDPR.
 You can attach data protection impact assessment records, evidence of obtaining the consent of the users before collecting their data, etc.

 - Results of risk assessments, compliance reviews, and internal audits your organization has conducted.

 5) Explicitly Train your Staff

 In addition to following the above steps, you also need to train your staff.
 Because only if your staff/employees know the importance of NDPR will they be able to follow the regulations and help you stay compliant.
 And to ensure that, you can reach out to training agencies or individuals certified by the NITDA.

 Are you ready to launch your mobile app in Nigeria?
 Follow the 5-step process and adhere to NDPR guidelines.
-To ensure data privacy is preserved, consult our Security checklist for guidance when developing or publishing a mobile application (iOS/Android).
+To ensure data privacy is preserved, consult our Security Security Checklist to Launch a Mobile App in Nigeria when developing or publishing an iOS or Android mobile app.
 Make sure your organization and its products are held up to Nigerian standards - now let's get that app out there!